Volunteer in Thailand with Friends for Asia

 Our Doctor Follows Group Medical Internship is designed for international high school students and offers unparalleled access to hospital facilities, doctors and the patients they work with.

-Each day, explore the workings of different international-standard hospitals in Bangkok and Chiang Mai, shadowing doctors and nurses with supervision and translation provided by Friends for Asia coordinating staff.
+Each day, explore the workings of different international-standard hospitals in Bangkok, shadowing doctors and nurses with supervision and translation provided by Friends for Asia coordinating staff.

 Expand your medical knowledge as you learn from highly qualified doctors, many of which have qualifications from international medical institutions in the United States or United Kingdom.